tomyreyes/Materialize-Fan-Site/README.md

 # Fan Website

 In this project I created a fan website for the band Of Monsters and Men.
-The purpose of this project was to build on the fundamentals of HTML and CSS, familiarize ourselves with jQuery as well as to become more familiar with responsive design.
+The purpose of this project was to build on the fundamentals of HTML and CSS, familiarize ourselves with jQuery and to become more familiar with responsive design.

 ### This website was built using: